psmass/DDS-Data-model-Example/CommandResponse/README.md

 Command Patterns can be different depending upon requestor/requestee topology, as well as other criteria in dermining the best pattern which fits the problem space.

-The data model example in this directory will show a one-to-one Command/Status Request with a directed response (see examples below)
+The data model example in this directory will show a one-to-one Command/Status Request with an immediate directed response (see examples below).
+Importantly, it will show both the device initiating a (membership) request and getting a response as well as the controller sending command and status requests and getting corresponding responses.

-Here are a few examples:

 **Command/Status request / w/immediate Response**